.

 The Research

-The Atlantic forest extends along the coast of Brazil, stretching over the rolling mountains of the Serra dos Órgãos mountain range to the mangrove forests on the coast.
-The forest is thought to have originally covered 390,000–580,000 square miles, but now it has shriveled to a small fraction of its original span.
-Only 11.6% of the natural vegetation cover remains, and the forested areas that still stand are extremely disconnected from one another.
+The Atlantic Forest extends along the coast of Brazil, stretching over the rolling mountains of the Serra dos Órgãos mountain range to the mangrove forests on the coast.
+The forest is thought to have originally covered 390,000–580,000 square miles, but it has shriveled to a small fraction of its original span.
+Only 11.6% of the natural vegetation cover remains, and the forested areas still standing are extremely disconnected from one another.

 This forest plays a significant role in the global carbon budget, contains an important share of all plant and animal species in the region, and is economically critical for national and international markets.
-Preserving these ecosystem functions is critical not only to Brazil, but also to the world, as Latin American forests make up about 27% of global forest cover.
+Preserving these ecosystem functions is crucial to Brazil and the world, as Latin American forests comprise about 27% of global forest cover.
 However, preserving this landscape is becoming more difficult than ever before as climate change further degrades the forests.
 According to the United Nations, tropical South America may be one of the regions most affected by global climate change.

-The deforestation of the Atlantic forest and its susceptibility to climate change exacerbate each other.
-The fragmentation of the forest has profound impacts on the surrounding landscapes, as native vegetation plays an important role in mitigating erosion.
-As the forest shrinks it can no longer effectively regulate local rainfall and temperature or store carbon.
-In turn this makes the area more susceptible to the harmful effects of climate change.
+The deforestation of the Atlantic Forest and its susceptibility to climate change exacerbate each other.
+Forest fragmentation has profound impacts on the surrounding landscapes, as native vegetation plays an important role in mitigating erosion.
+As the forest shrinks, it can no longer effectively regulate local rainfall and temperature or store carbon.
+In turn, this makes the area more susceptible to the harmful effects of climate change.

-Recognizing the dire need to not only preserve the Atlantic forest, but also to restore it, Brazil’s government, conservation organizations, and NGOs have invested in large-scale reforestation efforts.
-For these projects to be successful, they need to not only restore the trees, but also the ecosystem functions of the original forest.
+Recognizing the dire need to preserve the Atlantic Forest and restore it, Brazil’s government, conservation organizations, and NGOs have invested in large-scale reforestation efforts.
+For these projects to be successful, they need to restore the trees and the ecosystem functions of the original forest.
 Currently, there is little research on how much and in what ways reforestation restores an ecosystem.
 While reforestation is urgently needed, strong scientific data is essential to making sound and sustainable decisions.

-Mammals act as an essential part of ecosystems, regulating a variety of interactions between animals at every level of the food chain (Estes et al. 2011).
-Small terrestrial mammals, like rodents, comprise the largest and most diverse group of mammals in many ecosystems.
+Mammals act as an essential part of ecosystems, regulating various interactions between animals at every food chain level (Estes et al., 2011).
+Small terrestrial mammals, like rodents, comprise the largest and most diverse mammals in many ecosystems.
 This group is usually the main prey for many other species and directly affects the composition of the plant community by eating and dispersing seeds.
-Therefore, the number and types of mammals in an area is a valuable indicator of how well the ecosystem is functioning.
+Therefore, the number and types of mammals in an area is a valuable indicator of how well the ecosystem functions.

-This project will investigate populations of small, medium, and large mammals, from the small Southeastern four-eyed opossums (Philander frenatus) to the large puma (Puma concolor), to address the effectiveness of reforestation to restore mammal populations in the Atlantic Forest.
-Long-term monitoring of these mammal populations will give stakeholders significant insight into how to best manage forests and reforestation efforts to maximize mammalian recolonization.
+This project will investigate populations of small, medium, and large mammals, from the small southeastern four-eyed opossums (Philander frenatus) to the large puma (Puma concolor), to address the effectiveness of reforestation in the conservation of mammal populations in the Atlantic Forest.
+Rigorous, long-term monitoring of mammal populations is uncommon in such ecosystems, and this is the first systematic study to monitor the fauna of Atlantic Forest restoration efforts.
+The project will give stakeholders significant insight into managing forests best and reforestation efforts to maximize mammalian conservation and recolonization of reforested areas.

 Research Aims

-The main goal of this study is to establish and implement a long-term monitoring program for mammal populations in reforested and control areas before, during, and after reforestation actions in the Atlantic forest.
-To achieve this, we will use a robust field protocol (BACI) to assess both the success of reforestation efforts and how those efforts are impacting mammal populations.
-This study focuses primarily on collecting population information about mammals in different habitat types: reforested stands, sites with pastures and small forest remnants, and sites of continuous forest.
+The main goal of this study is to establish and implement a long-term monitoring program for mammal populations in reforested and control areas before, during, and after reforestation actions in the Atlantic Forest.
+To achieve this, we will use a robust field protocol (Before-After-Control-Impact or BACI) to assess the success of reforestation efforts and how those efforts impact mammal populations.
+This study focuses on collecting population dynamics information about mammals in different habitat types: reforested stands, sites with pastures and small forest remnants, and sites of continuous mature forests as control sites.

-We will also be monitoring the success of the reforestation effort.
+Some teams will also help monitor the success of the reforestation effort.
 Volunteers will measure the growth of planted species and changes in vegetation structure, including measuring the diameter of the trees (to assess growth) and the amount of canopy coverage.
-Volunteers will also work directly on the reforestation efforts by processing seeds, weeding, and organizing the nursery, and sorting seeds by species.
-Depending on the season, some groups will have the opportunity to plant the seedlings in degraded areas.
+Volunteers will also work directly on reforestation by processing seeds, weeding, organizing the nursery, or sorting seeds by species.
+Depending on the season, some groups can plant the seedlings in degraded areas (primarily during the rainy season from December to March).

 The project aims to answer the following questions:

 This project aims to combine ecological global thinking and local action to mitigate ongoing global changes.
-The volunteers on this project will be participating in the first ecological research on reforestation involving mammals in the Atlantic forest.
+The volunteers on this project will participate in the first ecological research on reforestation involving mammals in the Atlantic Forest.

 How You Will Help

-REGUA consists of 6,700 hectares of farmland, fragmented forest, and reforested stands, and is home to 480 bird species, 73 amphibian species, and 61 species of mammals, including the endangered Southern wooly spider monkey or muriqui (Brachyteles arachnoides) and the elusive puma (Puma concolor).
+REGUA consists of 6,700 hectares of farmland, fragmented forest, and reforested stands and is home to 480 bird species, 73 amphibian species, and 61 species of mammals, including the endangered southern wooly spider monkey or muriqui (Brachyteles arachnoides) and the elusive puma.
 Volunteers will spend most of their time in the field, experiencing this rich biodiversity.
 You will help collect information on the activities of mammals inside the reserve, measure the success of reforestation, and help with reforestation efforts.
 In addition, you will help catalog the data you collect.

 As part of this team, you will:

-- Conduct mammal surveys: You will spend much of your time collecting data on mammal activity in different types of forests.
-You will be trained to install camera traps and live traps both on the ground and in the canopy.
-Throughout your stay, you’ll collect the recordings from the camera traps, and handle and process the small mammals, such as Southeastern four-eyed opossums (Philander frenatus), caught in the live traps (not obligatory).
+• Conduct mammal surveys: You will spend much of your time collecting data on mammal activity in different types of forests.
+You will be trained to install camera traps and live traps on the ground and in the canopy.
+Throughout your stay, you’ll collect the recordings from the camera traps and handle and process the small mammals, such as southeastern four-eyed opossums, caught in the live traps (not obligatory).
 You will spend some time helping to enter data recorded in the field into the project’s database.

-- Help with reforestation activities: The crux of this project is the effort to reforest the Atlantic forest region.
-You will have the opportunity to aid in this effort by harvesting seeds from the forest, processing the seeds, organizing the seeds by species, and organizing and weeding the nursery.
-Depending on the season, most teams will also have the opportunity to plant saplings in reforested areas, giving them a protected home for decades to come.
+• Help with reforestation activities: An important part of this project is the effort to reforest the Atlantic Forest region.
+You will have the opportunity to aid in this effort by harvesting seeds from the forest, processing the seeds, organizing the seeds by species, or organizing and weeding the nursery.
+Depending on the season, teams will also have the opportunity to plant seedlings in areas targeted for reforestation, giving them a protected home for decades.

 Life in the Field

-During the first two days, you will go on an orientation hike with the Earthwatch scientist or a staff member and spend time in the laboratory learning the techniques to be used.
+During the first two days, you will go on an orientation hike with the Earthwatch scientist or a staff member and spend time learning the techniques in the laboratory/classroom.
 You will then practice the various jobs under staff supervision.
-You will also be given lectures on topics such as an introduction to Mammals, the theory behind the project, the methods to be used, and the plan of action.
+You will also be given lectures on topics such as an introduction to mammals, the theory behind the project, the methods to be used, and the plan of action.
+We will also hear from Nicholas Locke, president of REGUA research station where teams will stay, on the local area and his team’s vision for restoring the Atlantic Forest ecosystem there,

 DAILY ACTIVITIES

 The team will be divided into groups, with the composition changing frequently to allow everyone to get to know each other.
-The tasks are varied enough that each volunteer will usually find a niche and feel satisfied with his or her contribution to the team effort.
+The tasks are varied enough that each volunteer will usually find a niche and feel satisfied with their contribution to the team effort.

-When the team is not working, there are many activities that contribute to team development.
-Each evening there will be time for discussions about the progress of the research and feedback from the volunteers.
+When the team is not working, many activities contribute to team development.
+Each evening, there will be time for discussions about the research progress and the volunteers' feedback.

 In the exciting world of ecological field research, there is often a blurry line between work and play.
-Many volunteers find the “work” to be enjoyable, and some have even found it to be a life-changing experience.
+Many volunteers find the “work” enjoyable, and some have even seen it as a life-changing experience.
 You will most likely experience a steep learning curve over the first few days of the project and will be pleasantly surprised at how much you have learned and accomplished by the end of the project.

 ITINERARY

-- Day 1: Arrive at field station, introductions, and dinner.
+• Day 1: Arrive at the field station, introductions, and dinner.

-- Day 2: Travel to Rainforest Reserve, orientation walk, followed by training on research tasks.
+• Day 2: Travel to the field site, orientation walk, and training on research tasks.

-- Day 5: One recreational day (this day is not fixed and may occur earlier depending on the team’s energy).
-On Day 5, volunteers will have the option to bird watch and/or hike in the Atlantic Forest along set hiking trails.
+• Day 5: One recreational day (this day is not fixed and may occur earlier depending on the team’s energy).
+During the recreational day, volunteers can bird watch and/or hike in the Atlantic Forest along set hiking trails.

 RECREATIONAL TIME

-- Hiking: (REGUA has an extensive network of trails that take you deep into lowland Atlantic Forest, through restored lowland wetlands and past unspoilt rivers and waterfalls.
-The most regularly used tourist trails are clearly marked with colored posts every 50 meters and regularly cleared and maintained.)
+• Hiking: REGUA has an extensive trail network that takes you deep into the lowland Atlantic Forest through restored lowland wetlands and past unspoiled rivers and waterfalls.
+The most regularly used tourist trails are clearly marked with colored posts every 50 meters and regularly cleared and maintained.

-- Photography: (there will be plenty of opportunities for photos, especially in the nearby wetlands which have shelter/hides and an observation tower where animals can be observed in their natural environment)
+• Photography: There will be plenty of opportunities for photos, especially in the nearby wetlands, which have shelter/hides and an observation tower where tapirs, capybaras, herons, and many other animals can be observed in their natural environment.

 Accommodations and Food